 But probably not the most wonderful time for most people.

 Of course, it would not be that wonderful when ten typhoons are most likely to enter the Philippines in this part of the year.
 Actually, in 2020, rainfall has been quite heavy that it submerged many areas in the country.

 Now, do you wonder if heavy rain is also experienced in other parts of the world?

 Well, certainly yes.
 Many countries in the world experience the same amount of rainfall like the Philippines.
 Some experience even worse, to tell you the truth.

 THE RAIN THAT IS NOT IN SPAIN

 In the 2014 data statistics of the Food and Agriculture Organization, the Philippines is ranked 17th in the list of 177 countries that were studied to measure the Average Precipitation in Depth Per Year.
-In the said data, four (4) countries were pointed out to exceed 3,000 mm of rainfall per year: 1.
+The data showed that four (4) countries exceeded 3,000 mm of rainfall per year: 1.
 Colombia–3,240 mm; 2.
 S.T. & Principe- 3,200 mm; 3.
 Papua New Guinea- 3,142 mm; and 4.
 Solomon Islands- 3028 mm.

 Meanwhile, six (6) countries in Asia are included in the Top 20 with the highest amount of precipitation in the year 2014.
 Malaysia ranked 7th with 2,875 mm; Brunei is 8th with 2,722 mm; Indonesia is 9th with 2,702 mm; Bangladesh is 10th with 2,666 mm; Singapore is 13th with 2,497 mm; and the Philippines is 17th with 2,348 mm.